tessneau/daimon/README.md

 ![app runthrough gif](https://giant.gfycat.com/RawTiredElk.gif)

 ## Installation

-1. API Backend
+ #### 1. API Backend
 1. Enter into the backend folder with `cd daimon-backend`
 2. Run `bundle install` in order to install the necessary gems
 3. Enter `rails db:migrate && rails db:seed` in order to set up the tables and seed the wirtten data
 4. (optional) Check that the data seeded by entering `rails c`, then `User.all` once you've entered the console mode.
 If the results aren't nil then the data has succesfully seeded.
 If not, contact me.
 5. Finally, enter `rails s` and copy the resulting url listed as `Listening on [url]` (often it will be localhost:3000) and paxste the url into your browser.
 The available end paths are users, posts, habits, categories

-2. Frontend
+#### 2. Frontend
 1. Make sure you are running a web server with the backend API (step 2) and open a new tab in the directory
 2. From the home folder, enter into the frontend folder with `cd daimon-frontend`
-      3. Enter `npm start` and the app will run in the browser
+3. Enter `npm start` and follow the steps given to run the server in your browser

 ## Usage